karthikraj15/Employee-Managment-/README.md

 # Employee-Managment-System
 # By Karthik raj R & Balakrishna Kamath
-Employeee managmenet system for a particular company which has two sub-branch
+Employeee managment system for a particular company which has two sub-branch

 Basic Operations like